UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/DSH_Cluster.md

 ### GPUs

-DSH has 2 GPU nodes and each have 1 NVIDIA 80G A100 (Compute Capability 8.0)

-[Compute Capability](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html#gpu-generations) is how NVIDIA categorises its generations of GPU architectures.
+DSH has two GPU nodes, each equipped with a Nvidia 80G A100 card (Compute Capability 8.0).
+[Compute Capability](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html#gpu-generations) is how Nvidia categorises its generations of GPU architectures.
 When code is compiled, it targets one or multiple of these and so it may only be able to run on GPUs of a specific Compute Capability.

 If you get an error like this: